f5devcentral/f5-agility-labs-vdi/docs/lab2/content-lab2.rst

 #.
 Keep the RDP session open for Task 2

-TASK 2 – Load Balance Connection Servers
+Task 2 – Load Balance Connection Servers
 ========================================

 Use the F5 iApp for VMware View to configure a load balancing environment for the Connection Servers.
 This will increase the number of